 Italian food is hard to say no to, but Hillcrest and North Park are both known for their amazing restaurants.
 In the end, Hillcrest won because the tour availability worked well with our schedules.

 The tour began near Balboa Park at a little Mexican Restaurant called Jimmy Carter’s.
 We arrived early and our table for fifteen was already set up in the back with chips and salsa waiting.
 We were served tostadas with tender shredded beef (my favorite dish from this stop) calamari tacos with a delicious jalapeño cilantro cream sauce and cheese empanadas.

-Bite San Diego: The Best Food Tour in Hillcrest
+The Best Food Tour in San Diego

 Being the first stop, everyone was hungry, so thankfully this restaurant didn’t skimp on portions.
 We weren’t full yet, but felt satisfied enough to walk twelve blocks to Lotus Thai, the next restaurant on our tour.